How Much Does a Contractor Get Paid?

 Per Hour Pay for Contractors

-The pay varies since contractors have different job descriptions.
-Some are engineers and others are carpenters.
+How much a contractor gets paid depends on their job descriptions.
+Pay gaps exist as some are engineers while others are carpenters.
 The location also affects the hourly rate.
 Nationwide, the mean wage per hour for construction workers is $22.29 or $46,350 annually.

 States With the Highest Employment Level for Construction Jobs